PeterLungNCSU/NHL/README.md

 judge a player’s career by their worst game, but in the name of data analysis, let’s see if there are any relationships there.

-Keeping with the 20 game minimum, we’ll start with a histogram:
+Keeping with the 20 game minimum, we’ll start with summary statistics and a histogram:

 ``` r
 # Summary statistics for goals scored against